tweag/bsideslv-devsecops-sdlc/README.md

 Once your account is setup, you will need to `Fork` and `Clone` this repository.

 A full guide to setting up the tooling for this workshop can be found in the Part 1 README file.
+This workshop will focus on using GitHub Codespace.

 [Part 1 - Security within the development environment](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#part-1---security-within-the-development-environment)